-An OEM is the organization responsible for the design, manufacture, sale and in some cases in-service support and recycling of a finished product.
+An Original Equipment Manufacturer (OEM) is the organization responsible for the design, manufacture, sale and in some cases in-service support and recycling of a finished product.
 Boeing and Airbus are examples of OEMs in the aerospace sector; BMW and Ford are automotive examples.
-OEMs purchase components and sub-assemblies for use in the final product, and may subcontract substantial amounts of design and manufacturing (for example, Apple is an OEM which performs very little manufacturing of Apple products).
-OEMs oversee the product lifecycle from design to shipment for quality assurance.
-Sometimes, they also manage the lifecycle until end of life and provide tracking of equipment from as-designed, as-built, as-changed, as-shipped and as-serviced.